outpaddling/desktop-installer/README.md

-On FreeBSD, at least, it's easy to set up the chromium browser for streaming proprietary content from services like Disney, Hulu, Netflix (which runs FreeBSD on their content delivery network), Paramount, etc.
+On FreeBSD, at least, it's easy to set up the chromium browser for streaming proprietary content from services like Disney, Hulu, Netflix (which also runs FreeBSD on their content delivery network), Paramount, etc.

 ![Disney and Hulu](disney+hulu.png)

+Not much commercial software is intended to run directly on BSD systems, but BSD systems support numerous high-quality, free virtual machine monitors, Windows or other systems can be run as a guest under BSD.
+Some software can also be run directly under BSD using the Linux compatibility or the Wine Windows API emulator.

 ## Why post-install?